TimVosch/gospotlib/docs/getting-started/packages.md

 The SPIRC Controller is used to communicate with other spotify-clients authenticated as the same user or connected to the same Spotify-Connect device.

-It is responsible for:

- - advertising its device state
-  (*I am device "gospotlib_test" and I am the active client*)
- - advertising its playback state
-  (*I am currently playing Captain America by Cal Scruby in the Top 100 playlist*)
- - Receiving commands from the other clients
-  (*Skip track", "Seek forward", "Change playlist*)
+It is responsible for providing device and playback state (like the current song) and for processing commands (like *skip song*).

-## Player
+## Audio stream

+!!! danger
+    Do not attempt to use the audiostream to pirate songs.
+We do not endorse pirating music and will not provide any help in that effort.

-The player is responsible for
+The audiostream is responsible for requesting encrypted audio chunks and decrypting them.